JAndrassy/ArduinoOTA/README.md

 ### arduinoOTA tool returns "Failed to reset the board, upload failed"

 The wrong upload command from AVR boards platform.txt is used.
 Did you copy `extras/avr/platform.local.txt` next to platform.txt as required?

+### Upload fails after 10 seconds

+If upload fails with `Flashing sketch ...
+Error flashing the sketch` after 10 seconds, the problem is the 10 seconds timeout of IDE's upload tool.

+To set longer timeout, [download](https://github.com/arduino/arduinoOTA/releases) newer version of the tool, replace the 1.3.0 arduinoOTA executable and in platform.local.txt add the -t option in seconds.

 ### Upload returns OK but the sketch is not replaced.